Houston, TX Office Overview

 The city’s broad industrial and business base is complemented by what is the most racially and ethnically diverse population in the country.
 Industries operating in Houston include finance, information technology, healthcare, life science research, manufacturing and industry, aerospace, trade, and tourism.

 Houston, TX Office Inventory Description

-Houston is home to almost as many large public companies as is New York City, and the existing office inventory in Houston reflects that fact.
-Nearly 60% of Houston office space is Class a product, while Class B office properties make up nearly 39% of Houston TX's office inventory.
+As of mid-2017, the Houston office market encompassed over 195 million square feet of office space, in properties larger than 50,000 square feet.
+A major corporate center, Houston is home to almost as many large public companies as is New York City, and the local office inventory certainly reflects that.
+Nearly 60% of the city’s office space is Class A product, while Class B office properties make up nearly 39% of inventory

-Downtown Houston commercial real estate boasts Houston’s densest office scene.
-Bordered by the I-45, I-10 and I-69 freeways this submarket is home to Class A office buildings such as the CenterPoint Energy Tower, the JPMorgan Chase Tower and Wells Fargo Plaza.
+The city’s densest subdivision, in terms of office use, is Downtown Houston.
+Bordered by the I-45, I-10, and I-69 freeways, this neighborhood is home to notable properties like the CenterPoint Energy Tower, the JPMorgan Chase Tower and Wells Fargo Plaza.

 Houston, TX Commercial Inventory Breakdown

 By square footage range: